 A simple drugs trade turns into the most brutal and bloody massacre in the North East’s recent history, and an opportunity for bent detective Ben Miller to net his team some bonus pay.
 But breaking the law is never easy, even for those who are paid to uphold it.
 As the bodies pile up, the survivors of the massacre find themselves fighting for their lives and their freedom…

 Chris' debut novel Bat Boy, a tongue-in-cheek mystery narrated by a blind boy, won the UK Authors Prize and was published by UKA Press, gathering global praise.
 Chris' grittier crime novels have also been nominated for international awards, including the best-selling Twin Towers Estate series.

-When he's not locked in his study with a bottle of whisky and his laptop, Chris is an Editor at Recombu, a tech site that cuts through the fluff to tell you all you need to know about shiny gadgets.
+When he's not locked in his study with a bottle of whisky and his laptop, Chris is Editor In Chief of Recombu, a tech site that cuts through the fluff to tell you all you need to know about shiny gadgets.
 Check out Recombu.com and its growing YouTube channel, where Chris covers the latest mobile tech.

 Before Recombu, Chris used to write for TechRadar, T3, Mobile Choice, Big Picture Magazine and more.
 He still bashes out the odd piece for Game-Debate, an excellent website dedicated to PC gaming.
 You can also catch him doing the occasional interview on the likes of BBC Radio 5 Live.

 Chris Barraclough’s best-selling Twin Towers Estate thriller series has been praised with dozens of 5-star reviews from critics and readers worldwide.
 You can pick up the entire series in two collections: The Riot Trilogy and The Gang Wars Trilogy.
 Keep scrolling to check out a sample.